 Skip to Main Content

-Q: What about ebooks that are expensive but absolutely essential?
-Will the library buy these?
+Q: Will the library purchase ebooks that are expensive but absolutely essential?

 A: Faculty librarians will liaise with lecturing staff regarding expensive ebooks i.e. over €300.